spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202108.0/products/abstract-products/managing-marketplace-abstract-product-attributes.md

 Click **Cancel** to stop adding a new attribute for an abstract product.

-## Editing abstract product attributes
+## Editing marketplace abstract product attributes

 To edit the attributes for a marketplace abstract product:

 1. Next to the abstract product, you want to create an attribute for, hover over the three dots, or just click the line.
 This takes you to the *[Product name]*, *Abstract Product Details* tab.
-Scroll down to the **Attributes** pane.
+Scroll down to the *Attributes* pane.
-2. In the **Attributes** pane, hover over the table and update the necessary columns.
+2. In the *Attributes* pane, hover over the table and update the necessary columns.

 **Tips & Tricks**

 You can rearrange the columns' order, hide and show the columns by clicking the settings cogwheel next to the table.

-## Deleting abstract product attributes
+## Deleting marketplace abstract product attributes

 To remove the attribute from the abstract product:

 1. Next to the abstract product, you want to create an attribute for, hover over the three dots, or just click the line.
 This takes you to the *[Product name]*, *Abstract Product Details* tab.
-Scroll down to the **Attributes** pane.
+Scroll down to the *Attributes* pane.
-2. In the **Attributes** pane, next to the attribute you want to delete, hover over the three dots and click **Delete**.
+2. In the *Attributes* pane, next to the attribute you want to delete, hover over the three dots and click **Delete**.

 ### Reference information: Attributes pane